David-Kamau-Builds/100_Days_Of_Python/README.md

 - **Project**: A complete quiz game built with multiple classes (`Question`, `QuizBrain`) to manage the game's data and logic separately.
 - **Skills**: OOP principles (classes, objects, attributes, methods), modular code structure, transforming data into objects, and managing program flow with a `while` loop.

+### Day 18 - Turtle & GUI Programming
+- **Concept**: Turtle Graphics, GUI, and External Libraries.
+- **Project**: A replica of a Damien Hirst "spot painting" created by extracting colors from an image and using the `turtle` module to draw on a GUI canvas.
+- **Skills**: Using the `turtle` module, managing a GUI window, installing and using external libraries (`colorgram`), working with tuples for RGB colors, and procedural art generation.

 ...
 More days to come ...

 </details>